 'Problems' and worrying trends in rap music (and in r&b, garage etc) that are more widespread than simple gangsta lyrics (and are often found in lots of music forms!) are: very, unbelievably overtly sexual lyrics, selfishness, materialism, the use of bad language, dissing of women, making money, of dissing other rappers and people, of opting out of the political process, of rebellion, of claiming the (mainly US) government are the real thugs, not the people, that they are the best rapper and they'll slap anyone who messes with them and so on..

-Metropolitan Police Assistant Commissioner Tarique Ghaffur has criticised the UK Garage music industry for not doing more to combat gun culture.
+A previous Metropolitan Police Assistant Commissioner Tarique Ghaffur criticised the UK Grime music industry for not doing more to combat gun culture.
 He said, 'Only Ms Dynamite has agreed to front a police anti-gun campaign.'

-DJ Iyare (1Xtra) said he did not believe any such (anti-gun) campaign would work.
+A DJ on BBC 1Xtra said he did not believe any such (anti-gun) campaign would work.
 'They tried it in the States with loads of stars releasing a charity record.. but it didn't work.'
-My comment is maybe if it was tried.. and funded for the long term in partnership with other schemes it would help.
+My comment is maybe if it was tried and funded for the long term in partnership with other schemes it would help.

 What about bringing Christian rappers in to local schools, youth clubs and making a stand for Christ.
 What about getting Christian young people who are into this to do songs and empower them to do something.
-(I don't know many UK Christian rappers but I rap and there are some very cool guys from Birmingham.
-Think there are emcees from Leeds, Bristol too)..
+You can bring in bands like LZ7, Crossfya and many more who specifically reach out to young people.
+I've seen both LZ7 and Crossfya in action and they love God and cause the place to go absolutely crazy with their message, tunes, skills and beats!
+And there are many others in the UK like them!!

 The Christian Response | Top